NathanCheshire/Cyder/WidgetCreationGuide.md

 ## Finishing calls

 To finalize your frame, make sure to set the frame's visibility and location.
 Typically in Cyder, component's locations are set relatively to the current dominant frame.
-You don't have to worry about this, however, `CyderShare` takes care of this for you.
+You don't have to worry about this, however, `CyderFrame` takes care of this for you.
 Even better, use the new `CyderFrame` method `finalizeAndShow()` which performs the required actions for you.